Not a Bad Thing: Reception and commercial performance

-Commercial performance

 "Not a Bad Thing" reached the top 30 on the US Billboard Hot 100 in its fourth week on the chart, at number 27.
-In its fifth week it rose to number 20, and in its sixth week, it again rose to number 14.
-The song reached number 12 in its seventh week, before entering the top 10 at number 8 the following week.
-The song sold 88,000 digital copies that week, with an audience impression of 79 million.
+In its fifth week, it rose to number 20, and in its sixth week, it again rose to number 14.
+It reached number 12 in its seventh week, before entering the top 10 at number 8 the following week.
+It sold 88,000 digital copies that week, with an audience impression of 79 million.
 It marked his 15th top ten hit on the Hot 100, while being the first and only top 10 single from The 20/20 Experience – 2 of 2.
 "Not a Bad Thing" has also achieved similar success on the US format charts, peaking at number 1 on the Mainstream Top 40, number 1 on the Adult Top 40 and at number 4 on the Rhythmic chart.
 On the Mainstream Top 40, Timberlake became the male artist with the most number-one songs and top 10 singles.
 Bruno Mars later tied with Timberlake for the most number-one singles among men when his Mark Ronson's collaboration "Uptown Funk" reached the top spot in early 2015.
 The tie was broken by Timberlake's "Can't Stop the Feeling!" in June 2016.

-In 2014, "Not a Bad Thing" was ranked as the 45th most popular song of the year on the Billboard Hot 100.

-As of 2018, the song has sold 1.5 million downloads in the United States.
+As of 2018, it has sold 1.5 million downloads in the United States.

 Music video

-A preview of the song's music video made its debut on The Ellen DeGeneres Show on March 20, 2014, before the full video premiered online later that day.
-Justin Timberlake does not make an appearance in the video; the video involves two documentary filmmakers searching for a couple that got engaged on January 12, 2014, while heading to New York City on the Long Island Rail Road, with the man proposing to his girlfriend to "Not a Bad Thing".
-Throughout the music video, couples are interviewed, sharing their reflections on love, marriage and their relationships, as well as what they think of the unknown couple.
-In conjunction, the documentarians are shown in the streets of New York City with flyers with the hashtag "#haveyouseenthiscouple," as well as them stopping by a radio interview and texting each other from borough to borough, with the messages showing up on the screen.
+A preview of its music video made its debut on The Ellen DeGeneres Show on March 20, 2014, before the full video premiered online later that day.
+Timberlake does not make an appearance in the video; the video involves two documentary filmmakers searching for a couple that got engaged on January 12, 2014, while heading to New York City on the Long Island Rail Road, with the man proposing to his girlfriend to "Not a Bad Thing".
+Throughout the music video, couples are interviewed, sharing their reflections on love, marriage, and their relationships, as well as their thoughts on the unknown couple.
+In conjunction, the documentarians are shown in the streets of New York City with flyers with the hashtag "#haveyouseenthiscouple," as well as stopping by for a radio interview and texting each other from borough to borough.
 The search produces several false leads, as they ask strangers and friends for help, with the video ending with a "To Be Continued" title.
 Following the video's premiere, Ellen DeGeneres explained that "Obviously, if you know this couple, contact us, because Justin is trying to find you and we'll put you all together."

-A second video documenting several love stories that fans submitted on Twitter under the hashtag #NotABadLoveStory collecting photos and videos was shared on Timberlake's Vevo channel on YouTube.
+A second video documenting several love stories that fans submitted on Twitter under the hashtag #NotABadLoveStory, collecting photos and videos, was shared on Timberlake's Vevo channel on YouTube.